mattmccormick/docs/resetcraigslist_password_md.md

 # Resetting your Password

-Have you forgotten your password?
-If so, your Craigslist password can be reset through Craiglist's login page, and changed through the Craigslist account page.
+This page gives you steps to change your password in two situations.

 ##Forgotten Password